 Most wounds should heal within 6 weeks.

-General advice about undergoing a form of fistula surgery includes:
+General advice about home care after undergoing a fistula surgery includes:

-- Take over-the counter pain relievers, such as paracetamol or ibuprofen, for pain relief.
+- Take over-the counter pain relievers, such as paracetamol or ibuprofen.

 - Keep the wound clean by washing it several times per day.
 Dry it carefully by patting it, not rubbing it.